 About the Hilltop Urban Village: Father Bill Bichsel, S.J.
 (Bix) worked with many volunteers for decades to gather the land, materials, and other resources needed to develop a community of compassion in the heart of our hilltop neighborhood.

 Some of the urban village properties are now under the care of St. Leo Parish.
 These include the Yellow Apartment Building, the Parsonage, and the Elder House.
 St Leo Parish (a half block away) has been a treasured ally and continuous supporter of the many initiatives and projects incubated here.
 It would be difficult to list the many other faith-based organizations, community agencies, businesses, tradespeople, and individuals Bix recruited to create and support this intentional community.

 Other properties are under the care of the Tacoma Catholic Worker.
 These include Guadalupe House, Jean’s House of Peace, Jesuit Volunteer House, Lewis Jones House, Irma’s Place, Annie’s Cottage, the White House, the Green House, as well as the Community Commons and Guadalupe Gardens.
-The contemplative Peace Garden – built on a vacant lot between the houses- is scheduled for completion in 2018.
+The contemplative Peace Garden – built on a vacant lot between the houses- was completed in 2019.